 • Pipeline Architects

-• Academic Researchers in Signal / Image / Video Processing, Graphics and Computer Vision
+• Academic Researchers and PhD students in Signal / Image / Video Processing, Graphics and Computer Vision

 What can I expect?